Select Page

 He had to come with the genealogy alongside him, as he was from the lineage of David.

-Taking a risk as I write this.
+I am Taking a risk as I write this and ask these questions.

-When Jesus parents had fulfilled
+When Jesus parents had fullfilled all

 When Jesus parents had fulfilled all the requirements of the law of the Lord, they returned home to Nazareth in Galilee.